-‘Credit’ is defined as provided for personal, domestic or household use, or for the purchase, renovation or improvement of the value of a residential investment property.
-Credit otherwise provided for investment purposes is expressly excluded.
+The NCCP requires that businesses be licensed where they provide credit services for the purpose of personal, domestic or household use, or for the purchase, renovation or improvement of the value of a residential investment property.
+Credit provided for other purposes is excluded.

-An ACL is required if these persons engage in, among other activities, any of the following:
+An ACL is required for individuals or businesses engage in any of the following:

 - providing credit or consumer leases, including engaging in pre-contractual conduct;

 - activities in relation to a mortgage or guarantee where the mortgage or guarantee is taken to secure or guarantee obligations under a credit contract or consumer lease;

 - collecting money due under a credit contract (including where the lender is no longer providing credit, or where debt collectors or mortgage managers manage the contract on the credit provider’s behalf); or